-Standards Ownership Operational Civils National Grid National Grid National Grid Fault current limiter National Grid Northern Powergrid National Grid Isolators National Grid Northern Powergrid National Grid Bypass breaker National Grid Northern Powergrid National Grid Low voltage supply National Grid National Grid Northern Powergrid Protection - Bypass National Grid Northern Powergrid Northern Powergrid Protection - Trip National Grid National Grid National Grid Maintenance Northern Powergrid Northern Powergrid Northern Powergrid National Grid Scada National Grid National Grid National Grid Northern Powergrid Scada Northern Powergrid National Grid Northern Powergrid Safety National Grid National Grid National Grid Power quality meters National Grid Northern Powergrid National Grid Northern Powergrid National Grid Magnetic field National Grid Northern Powergrid National Grid Land National Grid National Grid National Grid
+Standards Ownership Operational Civils National Grid National Grid National Grid Fault current limiter National Grid Northern Powergrid National Grid Isolators National Grid Northern Powergrid National Grid

+Standards Ownership Operational Bypass breaker National Grid Northern Powergrid National Grid Low voltage supply National Grid National Grid Northern Powergrid Protection - Bypass National Grid Northern Powergrid Northern Powergrid Protection - Trip National Grid National Grid National Grid Maintenance Northern Powergrid Northern Powergrid Northern Powergrid National Grid Scada National Grid National Grid National Grid Northern Powergrid Scada Northern Powergrid National Grid Northern Powergrid Safety National Grid National Grid National Grid Power quality meters National Grid Northern Powergrid National Grid Northern Powergrid National Grid Magnetic field National Grid Northern Powergrid National Grid Land National Grid National Grid National Grid

-The project has been able to overcome these boundary issues, mostly as the result of very close working between the Northern Powergrid, National Grid, ASL and Atkins teams.
-It seems unlikely that this level of personnel, and therefore the degree of oversight, would be applied for business as usual implementations and a standard approach needs to be agreed to avoid this.
+The project has been able to overcome these boundary issues, mostly as the result of very close working between the Northern Powergrid, National Grid, ASL (subsequently ASG) and Atkins teams.
+It seems unlikely that this level of personnel, and therefore the degree of oversight, would be applied for business-as-usual implementations and a standard approach needs to be agreed to avoid this.
 The final embodiment of this is likely to be a complex commercial and legal issue.
-The project will consider it further following successful completion of installation and commissioning, but such an agreement itself, beyond the identification of need, probably sits outside of the scope of this project.
+The project intended to consider this further following successful completion of installation and commissioning, but such an agreement itself, beyond the identification of need, probably sits outside of the scope of this project.
+That the project has not been able to deliver this means that this issue remains important for determination in similar future projects and needs to be designed into the learning outcomes as the opportunity arises.
+New network devices, such as storage, or energy transfer technologies such as hydrogen generation are examples of where this issue may be important.